fdazen/fda-documentation/payments.md

  The _Authorization_ has disappeared, as we have released the held on the sum selected.

-- When connected to a Payment Gateway, you will still able to convert payments to deposit, void them or refund them.
+{{site.data.alerts.important}}  When connected to a Payment Gateway, you will still able to convert payments to deposit, void them or refund them.
 However, the **refund option is only available for charges that have already been processed by the merchant account**; if you have only just processed a payment and you want to refund it, you can void it and re-place the charge.
-Charges voided within the day of charge won't be processed by the merchant account.
+Charges voided within the day of charge won't be processed by the merchant account.{{site.data.alerts.end}}

 ##**Transferring Charges**